v8turbo420517-prog/vram8gb_comfyui_wan2.2/README.md

 ---

+🛠️ External Tools & Post-Production Settings
+1. ComfyUI (Wan2.2) — Generation
+* Role: Generates the core motion, composition, and cinematic atmosphere based on the prompt.

+* Philosophy: Prioritizes generation speed and VRAM efficiency.
+It focuses purely on outputting high-potential "raw material" without forced upscaling or frame interpolation at this stage.

+2. Topaz Video AI — Enhancement & Upscaling
+* AI Model: Proteus (Auto)

+* Resolution: 200% (2x) Upscale

+* Why this setting: Proteus (Auto) automatically cleans up AI-generated artifacts, flickers, and blurs for each unique clip.
+A steady 2x upscale enhances cinematic details (like animal fur) naturally without pushing the AI to a breaking point.

+3. Premiere Pro — Final Color Grading & Export
+* Sequence: Full HD (1920x1080) — Apply "Set to Frame Size" (or Match Sequence Settings) to fit the upscaled Topaz source into the Full HD timeline, compressing the pixel density for a crisper look.

+* Lumetri Color Profile: Fixes the typical "washed-out" look of AI raw videos by enhancing presence and clarity with these precise values:

+  * Exposure: +0.2

+  * Contrast: +5

+  * Vibrance: +10

+  * Saturation: 105

+  * Sharpening: +7

+* Export Setting: H.264 / Match Source - Adaptive High Bitrate (Ensures reliable high quality and optimal file size for video platforms).

+---

 ## Future Plan & Roadmap
 The core workflow is fully completed and optimized.
 The 3-video gallery is updated weekly to showcase our latest creations.
 For the full collection of videos, please check our YouTube channel.<br>
 ▢ Update the 3-video gallery with new character archetypes (Stationmaster, Railway Worker, etc.) every week.